Manu Road: November 26th to 30th

 Birds that can be seen around Chonta include Cinereous Ground-Tyrant, Black-billed Shrike-Tyrant and Andean Lapwing.

 Creamy-crested Spinetail and Rusty-fronted Canastero can be seen on the strenuous 3.5km hike to the lookout point, although one usually tries to get to the condors as fast as possible.
 The Andean Condor with 3.3m wingfont is incredibly impressive and a must see for any serious birder.
 Other raptors that sometime soar on the updrafts include Black-chested Buzzard-Eagle, Puna Hawk, American Kestrel and White-throated Hawk.

 Ollantaytambo to Machu Picchu, with Nigel and Gunnar, exploring the ruins and birding in between.
 Return to Cusco for late flight to Lima.

 Day 1: Tarapoto-Rioja.
-Birding Yurimaguas Road and Tunnel Area and Morro Calzada.
-Dotted Tanager and Oilbird.
+Yurimaguas Road, Morro Calzada.
+Dotted Tanager, Oilbird